bool(false)

 The Space, with funding from Arts Council England, presents a workshop exploring how arts organisations and artists can extend audience access to live experiences by filming and sharing their work online.

-This day offers advice for creating work that’s right for your digital audience, whether this is new territory or you already have some experience, whether your budget is generous or limited.
-You’ll get advice from capture and live streaming experts, and dos and don’ts from arts organisations who’ve succeeded.
-With a mix of presentations, case studies and group work, we’ll cover the process from development, through production, to building an audience for the work.
-This will include:
+This workshop offered advice for creating work that’s right for your digital audience, whether this is new territory or you already have some experience, whether your budget is generous or limited.
+There was advice from capture and live streaming experts, and dos and don’ts from arts organisations who’ve succeeded.
+With a mix of presentations, case studies and group work, we covered the process from development, through production, to building an audience for the work.
+This included:

 • Key considerations when embarking on a live stream and/or performance capture project.